rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 * **NoBuzzer** : Set to 1 to turn off buzzer tones and (if applicable) other audio outputs from the Core.
 * **DebugMode** : If 1, sends verbose running data to the Serial output.

     !!! warning
         Enabling DebugMode can expose sensitive information, such as WiFi credentials, API keys, ID card numbers, and more.
 Do not use unless you need it, turn off when not used!

 ### JSON Special Parameters

 The following parameters are not settings per se, but are sent like settings for other purposes.

 * **Wipe** : Send with a "1" value to wipe all internal parameter stores, such as when decommissioning a device.
 * **DumpAll** : Exports most* settings as a JSON document, for easily saving backups or configuring new hardware.
-    * This also reports the MAC address.
+This also reports the base (wlreless) MAC address.
+Ethernet MAC (if applicable) is 1 value higher on the last octet.

+    !!! info
-    * If the firmware is compiled with the parameter *DumpKey* set to 0, the API key will be removed from the exported information.
+        If the firmware is compiled with the parameter *DumpKey* set to 0, the API key will be removed from the exported information.
 The only way to change this is to recompile and upload new firmware.

 ### JSON Configuration Examples

+Click to expand

-=== "Turn on Debug Mode"
+???
+"Turn on Debug Mode"

     > {"OldPassword":"Shlug","DebugMode":1"}

-=== "Set new WiFi Credentials"
+???
+"Set new WiFi Credentials"

     > {"OldPassword":"Shlug","SSID":"WifiName","Password":"null"}

-=== "Export Current Configuration"
+???
+"Export Current Configuration"

     > {"OldPassword":"Shlug","DumpAll":"1"}

-=== "Forgot password, wipe all settings and set a new password"
+???
+"Forgot password, wipe all settings and set a new password"

     > {"Wipe":"1"}

     After restart, you can send the following when prompted:

-    > {"NewPassword":"Shlug"}
+    > "NewPassword":"Shlug"

+    along with any other parameters you want to initially set.